 You want a closer look but the naked eye can only see so much.
 Squinting doesn’t help and binoculars are big, bulky, and expensive.
 Introducing Zoomies, the compact, hands-free, high-powered binoculars you wear like sunglasses.
 Zoomies gives you instant 300% magnification that brings everything up close.
 Look closer.
 Zoomies binoculars utilize the same vision magnification technology of expensive high-powered binoculars and condenses it into micro-vision lenses that adjust easily with a turn of the focus dial, and magnify up to 300%.
 With Zoomies you’ll enjoy mother nature up close.
 You’ll be so close to the action, you’ll feel the excitement, and you’ll have a front-row view of the big game, even from the cheap seats.
 Holding heavy binoculars is tiring on your arms and heavy on your neck, but Zoomies binoculars are so light, you’ll forget you even have them on.
 And when your head follows the action, so does Zoomies, hands-free.
 You can even switch on the sun shade to eliminate glare without switching to sunglasses.
 And they’re the clear choice of bird watchers, hunters and outdoorsmen, sports fans and anyone who leads an active lifestyle.
 You’ll be amazed at what you’ve been missing.
 They’re great for reading books and fine print in newspapers.
 You’ll love them for hobbies, arts & crafts, sewing and stitch-work, and they turn any TV into a big screen TV.
 And best of all, they fold and store easily in shirt pocket or purse.
 You can pay $200 for bulky binoculars or you can get Zoomies at the factory-direct price of only $10.
 Order now and get this handy neck lanyard and travel storage bag absolutely free.
 But wait, order now and we’ll double the offer and send a second complete set free.
 Just pay separate processing and handling.
 That’s two complete sets of Zoomies binoculars for just $10.
 See what you’ve been missing and zoom in on the action with Zoomies.
 Here’s how to order.

-This product is a buffet of bad features: Cheaply-constructed, uncomfortable, blurry, and weak magnification.
+This product is a buffet of bad features: Cheaply-construction, uncomfortable, blurry, and weak magnification.
 Combine that with shipping costs and confusing billing, and this product a dud.
 You can find a wide variety of binoculars locally, which you can test and find which ones suit you best.

 Have you had any experience with Zoomies?
 Let us hear from you in the comments below.